danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

 - **Progressive Implementation Analysis:** Few studies examine the gradual adoption of UBI and its transitional impacts on the economy.

-- **Empirical Calibration:** Limited efforts have been made to calibrate models with up-to-date empirical data specific to the United States, reducing the relevance of findings for policymakers.
+- **Empirical Calibration:** Limited efforts have been made to calibrate models with up-to-date empirical data specific to the USA, reducing the relevance of findings for policymakers.

 ### **Contribution of This Paper**